hotrodorm/hotrod/hotrod-project/docs/docs-5/guides/hello-dynamicsql.md

 * Found 2 employees: id=223, id=640
 ```

+Notice that some parameters were applied multiple times, according to each iteration.
+For clarity, each one is suffixed with the instance id.

 #### Example 4 - Advanced &lt;foreach>: Assemble complex predicates by nesting &lt;foreach>

 The DynamicSQL query: